Fawn-breasted wren

 The fawn-breasted wren (Cantorchilus guarayanus) is a species of bird in the family Troglodytidae.
 It is found in Bolivia, Brazil, and Paraguay.

 Taxonomy and systematics

 The fawn-breasted wren has sometimes been treated as conspecific with the buff-breasted wren (Cantorchilus leucotis), though they have very different vocalizations.
 The species is monotypic.

 Description

 The fawn-breasted wren is 13.5 cm long and weighs 13 to 14 g.
 Adults have a plain medium brown crown and upperparts that becomes rufescent on the lower back and rump.
 Their tail is reddish brown with crisp black bars.
-They have a narrow white supercilium mostly behind the eye, cheeks mottled gray-white and blackish, and black malar and moustacial stripes.
+They have a narrow white supercilium mostly behind the eye, cheeks mottled gray-white and blackish, and black malar and moustachial stripes.
 Their chin is whitish, the chest a warm orange-buff, and the belly and vent area a deeper orange-buff.
 Juveniles are similar but their facial markings are less distinct.

 Distribution and habitat

 The fawn-breasted wren is found across much of northeastern Bolivia, a fairly thin slice of adjacent western Brazil, and a small part of northeastern Paraguay.
 It inhabits várzea scrubland and secondary forest, mostly near water.
 In elevation it ranges up to approximately 400 m.